Hire in Sweden

-People who have a residence permit in an EU country, but are not EU citizens, can apply to obtain the status of long-term resident in that country.
+If someone has a residence permit in an EU country but is not an EU citizen, they can apply to obtain the status of long-term resident in that country.

-Citizens of countries outside the EU/EEA and non-Swiss citizens must, obtain a work permit.
-The work permit must normally be obtained before the individual enters the country.
+Citizens of countries outside the EU/EEA and non-Swiss citizens must obtain a work permit.
+The work permit must typically be obtained before the individual enters the country.
 The work permit requirements are as follows:

-The prospective employer in Sweden must issue an offer of employment with a salary and other terms of employment that are at least equivalent to those of the relevant Swedish collective bargaining agreement or such terms that are customary in the relevant occupation or industry.
-This means that, among other things, the employer is required to supply an occupational pension and a number of other standard employee benefits.
+- The prospective employer in Sweden must issue an employment offer defining the salary and other terms of employment.
+These terms must be at least equivalent to those of the relevant Swedish collective bargaining agreement or such terms that are customary in the relevant occupation or industry.
+This means that, among other provisions, the employer is required to supply an occupational pension and a number of other standard employee benefits.

-The employer must have advertised the position for at least ten days on the Swedish Public Employment Agency’s website prior to the application being filed.
-This requirement does not apply if the employee is transferred to Sweden within a group of companies.
+- The employer must advertise the position for at least ten days on the Swedish Public Employment Agency’s website before the application is filed.
+This provision does not apply if the employee is transferred to Sweden within a group of companies.

-A trade union must be offered the opportunity to comment on the offer of employment and state whether or not the salary and other terms fulfil the requirements listed above.
+- A trade union must be offered the opportunity to comment on the offer of employment and state whether or not the salary and other terms fulfill the requirements listed above.

-For certain work such as work within the construction, restaurant, hotel and cleaning services sectors, the employer must also prove its capacity to pay a salary to the employee through the disclosure of bank statements and other documents.
+- For certain work (including within the construction, restaurant, hotel and cleaning services sectors), the employer must also prove its ability to pay a salary to the employee through the disclosure of bank statements and other relevant documents.

-The employee must also earn enough from the employment to be able to support themselves, the gross salary should be at least 13,000 Swedish kronor per month.
+- The employee must also earn enough from the employment to be able to support themselves.
+The employee’s gross salary should be at least 13,000 Swedish kronor per month.

-The relevant trade union must have been given the opportunity to express an opinion on the terms of employment.
+- The relevant trade union must be given the opportunity to express an opinion on the terms of employment.

-A residence permit is required for an employee who will be working in Sweden for more than three months.
-An individual obtaining a working permit for a time period exceeding three months will also be granted a residence permit.
-If the employment is for a period less than three months, citizens of certain countries must apply for a visa in addition to the work permit.
+A residence permit is necessary for an employee who will be working in Sweden for more than three months.
+A person obtaining a working permit for a time period exceeding three months will also be granted a residence permit.
+If the employment is for a period less than three months, citizens of some countries will need to apply for a visa in addition to the work permit.

-Applications for work and residence permits are filed electronically with the Swedish Migration Board.
-An application for an extension of the work permit must be submitted before the existing permit expires.
-The employee can continue to work while waiting for a decision.
+Work and residence permit applications are electronically with the Swedish Migration Board.
+An application to extend a work permit must be lodged before the existing permit expires.
+The employee can continue working while a decision is being made.